 As a young man he became renowned for his mechanical inventions, and has since been compared with Leonardo da Vinci for this aspect of his achievement.
-He drew up plans for a submarine and a glider aircraft (as shown overleaf).
+He drew up plans, for instance, for a submarine and a glider aircraft.
 Among his hobbies were watchmaking, bookbinding and lens grinding (the profession of the 17th-century Dutch philosopher Baruch Spinoza), which he learned in Holland.
 In 1716 he was appointed to the position of Assessor of the Royal College of Mines (the mining industry, both copper and iron, being of paramount importance for the Swedish economy) and held this post for thirty-one years.
 He was engaged in various administrative and technical duties in connection with this important industry and he was later to write a treatise on iron and other metals.
 In 1719 the family was ennobled and took the name ‘Swedenborg’ from the family homestead in central Sweden.
 Emanuel became a regular attender at the Riksdag, or House of Nobles, and made contributions on financial and economic matters and on foreign affairs until shortly before his death.

 In the physical sciences his achievements were great.
 He speculated about the nature of matter and the universe and anticipated the cosmology later formulated by Immanuel Kant (1724-1804) and Pierre Simon, marquis de Laplace (1749-1827) that the planets in the solar system originated in the solar mass.

 He published a theoretical book on the physical sciences, The Principia; or, the First Principles of Natural Things, in 1734.
 Then, turning his attention to the human body, he studied its anatomy and physiology in an attempt to discover the seat of the soul.
 At one point he thought that the blood might be the carrier of the soul.
 Fifty years before the discovery of oxygen by Joseph Priestley (1732-1804) he came near to discovering how the lungs purify the blood.
 He also made discoveries about the brain and the nervous system which were well ahead of his own time.